 As a content moderator, you go through customer reviews, forums or social media pages and make sure entries conform with the given guidelines.
 That means, for example, you have to delete racist comments, block users who break the rules or ask people to delete their personal information, such as phone numbers, before publishing a product review.

 You need to be very detail-oriented and also fast to work through a big pile of content in a given time.
-A flexible work-from-home job that is great for shy folks because you have hardly any direct contact with “real” people.
+A flexible work-from-home job is great for shy folks because you have hardly any direct contact with “real” people.

 6. Social Media Manager